Last month, Akismet (the anti-spam software I use) filtered 850 delicious bits of blog comment spam.

 Solution #3: Arm yourself and muddle through

 This solution is my preferred option.
 I retain full control over the conversation and data – even though I do have to deal with increasing amounts of spam.
-The two strategies that I use to mitigate the issue is to first use Akismet Spam Filtering.
+The two strategies that I use to mitigate the issue is to first use Akismet Spam Filtering – or get it bundled with a JetPack subscription.
 It’s a built-in plugin for WordPress that you just need to activate.
 It filters 99.8% of all spam.

 And then I go and write blog posts about how I get too much comment spam.